pharmaverse/pharmaverse/content/contribute/lead/_index.en.md

   * Incremental, semantic versioning should be used.
 We recommend following the strategies detailed in [R Packages](https://r-pkgs.org/lifecycle.html#version)

 * __Support and Maintenance__
-  * To stay included in pharmaverse, packages must be actively maintained.
+  * To stay included in pharmaverse, packages must be actively maintained - by this we mean monitoring user-raised issues and addressing bug fixes within a reasonable timeframe, even if no planned active development for a stable package.
     * If a package is started in the pharmaverse, then a maintenance strategy can be organized within participating pharmaverse organizations.
 If a package is included in pharmaverse but owned by a individual organization, then that organization is responsible for ensuring the package is maintained.
 Lack of maintenance of a package will result in the package being removed from pharmaverse.
     * If an organization no longer wishes to maintain a package, but it is crucial to the pharmaverse, then another contributing organisation within the pharmaverse may accept moving the packages under the pharmaverse GitHub organization and taking on maintenance.
   * The main branch of the package repository must be protected, and a separate development branch should be used.
 A restricted set of maintainers should have authority to admit changes to the main branch.